DeepakAC3/Secure-Medical-Supply-Chain-ESP32-Based-Cold-Storage-Theft-Protection/README.md

 - **RFID/GPS issues**: Use high-quality tags and place modules away from interference.
 - **Connectivity loss**: Implement local logging or reconnection logic for critical events.

+## Future Scope
+- **Orientation and Shock Detection with MPU6050**: Add an MPU6050 accelerometer to detect box orientation and shock events.

+- **SMS Alerts via SIM800L GSM Module**: Integrate a SIM800L GSM module for SMS alerts when Wi-Fi is unavailable.

+- **Data Logging to SD Card**: Enable onboard data logging to an SD card for offline record-keeping.
 ---

 ## License